Terrabits/boost-log/README.md

 ### Windows

 Conan's Boost/1.80.0 includes build tool binaries that rely on the MSVC++ 2015 redistributables.
-Because of this, building with mingw-build instead of Visual Studio causes the following error:
+Because of this, building with mingw instead of Visual Studio causes the following error:

 ![docs/screenshots/bugs/boost-tool-b2-missing-msvcp140.png](docs/screenshots/bugs/boost-tool-b2-missing-msvcp140.png)